-The Pikes Peak SBDC is here to help businesses who have been affected by recent disasters in Colorado including response to the current health crisis.
-Our consultants and partners including the SBA provide services to assist with disaster loan applications, long term planning, insurance navigation, physical and economic loss estimations, business preparedness and more.
-Please note that the SBDC is not a health organization; for the latest news regarding the current health situation, please contact the resources listed on this page.
+The Pikes Peak SBDC and Colorado SBDC Network is here to help businesses who have been affected by recent disasters in Colorado including response to the current health crisis.
+Our consultants and partners including the Small Business Administration (SBA) and the Colorado Office of Economic Development and International Trade (OEDIT) provide services to assist with disaster loan applications, long term planning, insurance navigation, physical and economic loss estimations, business preparedness and more.
 To find your local SBDC’s resources, click here.

 NOTE: You have the ability to wait to accept a product or grant after you apply and are approved.
 Depending on your situation, a prudent action might be to apply to multiple products, then weigh options, and make informed decisions, as additional details become available.